 CAAP (College Assessment of Academic Proficiency)

-Fourth semester sophomores will be required to take the CAAP.
+Fourth semester sophomores will be required to pass the CAAP.
 The CAAP is a standardized test developed by the Educational Testing Service that allows colleges and universities to assess student achievement at the sophomore level.
 The results can be used individually by the student to determine strengths and weaknesses and to measure progress since taking the ACT.
 Primarily the test is designed to evaluate the core curriculum of participating institutions as a part of their outcomes assessment program.

 Candidates for the Associate in Arts degree must participate in graduation exercises.